pnp/blog/content/post/office-add-ins-community-call-september-8-2021.md

 Thanks for letting us know about this.
 It looks like it is probably a product bug.
 Please help us out and provide information on how to reproduce this bug at <https://github.com/OfficeDev/office-js/issues>.
-That\'s where we track any product bugs and we can look into it in more detail.
+That's where we track any product bugs and we can look into it in more detail.